lucakrueger/Datatable/README.md

 # Datatable
 Datatable is a simple tool to create a wide variety of binary datatypes, which then can be integrated seamlessly into various platforms.
-The main target is GO, but by compiling to JSON, you can easliy create a translation to your language of choic
+The main target is GO, but by compiling to JSON, you can easliy create a translation to your language of choice

 ## Get Started
 [Get Started Guide](https://github.com/lucakrueger/Datatable/wiki/Get-Started)